HjorturJ/HGOP/README.md

 This README contains information on Assignment 1 which was finished in week 1 in the course Introduction to quality management and testing.

 ## API instance
-Below is a link to our API instace: http://54.86.210.109:3000/status
+Here is a link to our API instace: http://54.86.210.109:3000/status

 ## Project status